-S. Project Management Measures Responsibility No Stage/Activity Planning and Execution Supervision/ 1 Establishing Labour Camp before start of construction, if required Provision of separate toilets for male and female, sanitation and waste collection & disposal facilities, provision of kitchen fuel/community kitchen Contractor Monitoring Engineer in Charge 2 Health check of labour before induction(in case outside labour are proposed to employ and stay for more than six months) Health from an authorised government hospital/dispensary and submission of record Contractor Engineer in Charge 3 Compliance to labour laws - before start of construction Ensure compliance to BOCW and other applicable legal instruments including; latest state government notification issued by Labour Department for minimum wages, working hours, child labour age.
-Contractor Engineer in Charge 4 Identification of GBV hotspots and accident hotspots on transport route before start of construction Physical survey and hotspot identification E&S Expert at Dam Engineer in Charge 5 Workers training Workers training covering SEA/SEAH and GBV risks and consequences, OHS training and emergency actions, Code of Contractor Engineer in Charge
+S. Project Management Measures Responsibility No Stage/Activity Planning and Execution Supervision/ Monitoring 1 Establishing Labour Camp before start of construction, if required Provision of separate toilets for male and female, sanitation and waste collection & disposal facilities, provision of kitchen fuel/community kitchen Contractor Engineer in Charge 2 Health check of labour before induction(in case outside labor are proposed to employ and stay for more than six months) Health from an authorised government hospital/dispensary and submission of record Contractor Engineer in Charge 3 Compliance to labour laws - before start of construction Ensure compliance to BOCW and other applicable legal instruments including; latest state government notification issued by Labour Department for minimum wages, working hours, child labour age.
+Contractor Engineer in Charge

-S. No Project Stage/Activity Management Measures Responsibility Planning and Execution Supervision/ Monitoring Conduct - awareness and acceptance; 3 biodiversity conservation 6 Occupational Health and Safety of workers during entire duration of project Contractor/Supervisor will inspect the work sites and identify the high risk areas, if any; ensures workers follow instruction to work in these areas Adequate number of good quality appropriate PPEs to be provided by contractor - helmets, gum boots, safety belts, safety harness, gloves, overalls, ear plugs, face masks, etc. All workers should be provided with training on use of appropriate PPEs and how to respond during emergency Contractor Engineer in Charge 7 Resource planning before start of construction Resource planning will be done by contractor in consultation with engineer in charge (requirement of water and power at various location for construction work and labour camp) Estimate of material requirement from quarry/borrow area, identification of nearest locations with approval status Contractor Engineer in Charge 8 Pollution prevention during entire project duration Ensuring covered storage of lose material/sprinkling of water to minimise fugitive emissions.
-Maintaining construction equipment and ensuring DG set used for power have valid certificate of Type Approval and also valid certificates of Conformity of Production as per conformance labelling Ensuring use of dust masks, if workers are exposed to dust emissions and ear muffs for exposure to high noise for long durations Provision of mobile toilets at work site Wastewater from construction sites not to be discharged untreated (compliance with general discharge standards) construction debris to be disposed off at pre-identified and approved site Contractor Engineer in Charge
+S. Project Management Measures Responsibility No Stage/Activity Planning and Execution Supervision/ Monitoring 4 Identification of GBV hotspots and accident hotspots on transport route before start of construction Physical survey and hotspot identification E&S Expert at Dam Engineer in Charge 5 Workers training Workers training covering SEA/SEAH and GBV risks and consequences, OHS training and emergency actions, Code of Conduct . awareness and acceptance; biodiversity conservation Contractor E&S 6 Occupational Health and Safety of workers during entire duration of project Contractor/Supervisor will inspect the work sites and identify the high risk areas, if any; ensures workers follow instruction to work in these areas Adequate number of good quality appropriate PPEs to be provided by contractor. helmets, gum boots, safety belts, safety harness, gloves, overalls, ear plugs, face masks, etc. All workers should be provided with training on use of appropriate PPEs and how to respond during emergency Contractor E&S 7 Resource planning before start of construction Resource planning will be done by contractor in consultation with engineer in charge (requirement of water and power at various location for construction work and labour camp) Estimate of material requirement from quarry/borrow area, identification of nearest locations with approval status Contractor Engineer in Charge 8 Pollution prevention during entire project duration Ensuring covered storage of lose material/sprinkling of water to minimize fugitive emissions Maintaining construction equipment and ensuring DG set used for power have valid certificate of Type Approval and also valid certificates of Conformity of Production as per conformance labeling Contractor E&S

-S. Project Management Measures Responsibility No Stage/Activity Planning and Supervision/ Execution Monitoring 7.
-Hazardous waste (Empty barrels/containers/liners contaminated with hazardous chemicals /wastes; Contaminated cotton rags or other cleaning materials) to be separately stored and disposed off to authorized vendors only 9 Safe transportation of man and material during entire duration of project 1.
-All vehicles used by contractors for transportation of persons and material should have valid PUC 2.
-Lose material should only be transported in covered vehicles Contractor Engineer in Charge 10 EHS monitoring To be undertaken throughout the project implementation period with inspection by E& S staff of contractor E&S experts of contractor IA
+S. Project Management Measures Responsibility No Stage/Activity Planning and Supervision/ Monitoring Ensuring use of dust masks, if workers are exposed to dust emissions and ear muffs for exposure to high noise for long durations Provision of mobile toilets at work site Wastewater from construction sites not to be discharged untreated (compliance with general discharge standards) Muck and construction debris to be disposed off at pre-identified and approved site Hazardous waste (Empty barrels/containers/liners contaminated with hazardous chemicals /wastes; Contaminated cotton rags or other cleaning materials) to be separately stored and disposed off to authorised vendors only Execution 9 Safe transportation of man and material during entire duration of project All vehicles used by contractors for transportation of persons and material should have valid PUC Lose material should only be transported in covered vehicles Contractor Engineer in Charge 10 Inspection of Labour Camp with respect to Conservation Reserve Physical inspection ensuring no easy access to conservation reserve from work site/ labour camp and shortcuts Blocking of access/shortcuts E&S Experts Engineer in Charge 12 EHS monitoring To be undertaken throughout the project implementation period with inspection by E&S staff of contractor monthly and report submission E&S experts of contractor IA